pete-hotchkiss/pete-hotchkiss/readme.md

 ## Hey,

-Im a design and f/e engineering leader in London, UK
+Im a design and f/e engineering leader in London, UK.